Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Imagine if your photography portfolio really swayed someone who wants to hire you and they couldn’t find out how to contact you!

-That's happened to me.
+That’s happened to me.
 Sometimes people found my photos online and had no idea how to reach me.
-I'm not proud of that, but it's something I'm working to correct.
-If you have potential to sell either a photograph or a photography service, make sure they know how to contact you.
+I’m not proud of that, but it’s something I’m working to correct.
+If you have the potential to sell either a photograph or a photography service, make sure they know how to contact you.

 Take Your Time Creating Your Photography Portfolio

-At the time I'm writing this article, my own portfolio isn't online.
+My photography portfolio isn’t online.
 I redesigned my site with some new software, and that presented me with a dilemma.

-I actually liked the way my old site presented my portfolio.
+I liked the way my old site presented my portfolio.
 It was grand and easy to navigate.

 Replicating that experience with the software I use now is a bit problematic.
 There’s also another concern.

-It's time I updated my photos to be more representative of the work that I want to do.
-My vision for these photos have higher production values, higher costs, and some problems to solve that I never had to address before.
+It’s time I updated my photos to be more representative of the work that I want to do.
+My vision for these photos has higher production values, higher costs, and some problems to solve that I never had to address before.

-That's the price of upping your game, though.
-Now excuse me while I go try to find someone with an elephant and an owl for my next photo session.
+That’s the price of upping your game, though.
+Now excuse me while I try to find someone with an elephant and an owl for my next photo session.